 In 1920 reverend J. A. L. Singh saw a mother wolf and cubs, two of which had long, matted hair and looked human.
 After considerable preparation and difficulties, the two human creatures were captured.
-They turned out to be two girls whose ages were assessed by Singh at about eight years and one and a half years respectively.
+They turned out to be two girls whose ages were assessed by Singh at about eight years and one and a half years, respectively.

-The creatures were taken to an orphanage in Mindapore, India, where the Reverend and his wife were stationed.
+The creatures were taken to an orphanage in Midnapore, India, where the Reverend and his wife were stationed.
 Singh described them as “wolfish” in appearance and behavior.
 They walked on all fours and had calluses on their knees and palms from doing so.

 They were fond of raw meat and stole it when the occasion presented itself.
 They licked all liquids with their tongues and ate their food in a crouched position.
 Their tongues permanently hung out of their thick, red lips, and they panted just like wolves.

-A bear does not have to learn to be a bear; he simply is one.
+A bear does not have to learn to be a bear; it simply is one.
 A duck needs no lessons in duckmanship.
 And an ant leads a perfectly satisfactory life without any instruction from other ants.
-Even when isolated from birth, animals usually retain clearly recognizable instincts.
-A cat that is raised among dogs, will still behave like a cat.
-He won’t try to bite the postman.
-There are only a few exceptions, such as the lion cub, which would not be able to hunt the wildebeest when raised in isolation.
+Even when isolated from birth, animals usually retain recognizable instincts.
+A cat raised among dogs will still behave like a cat.
+It won’t try to bite the postman.
+There are a few exceptions, such as the lion cub, that would be unable to hunt the wildebeest when raised in isolation.